-Dental Implant Candidates - Massapequa Park, NY • Long Island
+Dental Implant Candidates Massapequa Park • Long Island

 Are You a Good Candidate for Dental Implants?

-Pretty much everyone with missing teeth can benefit from dental implants, but there are a few certain requirements a patient must have in order for the treatment to be a viable option.
+Pretty much everyone with missing teeth can benefit from dental implants; however, there are a few requirements a patient must have for the treatment to be a viable option.
 What are they?
-And, if you’re lacking any of them, does that mean implants are permanently off the table?
-Below, Dr. Allan Mohr explains what all of his implant patients need to have before they begin treatment as well as what people can do if they are missing one of them.
+If you’re lacking any of them, does that mean implants are permanently off the table?
+Below, we explain what a dental implant candidate in Massapequa Park needs to have before they begin treatment, as well as what people can do if they are missing one or more of the requirements.

 1. Good Dental Health

 Specifically, an issue like periodontal (gum) disease can pose a particular problem for implant placement because it could potentially weaken the bone needed to support the new root over time.
-If a patient interested in getting dental implants does indeed have gum disease, Dr. Mohr will eliminate the infection himself before they proceed to having their new teeth placed.
+If a patient who is interested in getting dental implants does have gum disease, Dr. Mohr or Dr. Ariel will eliminate the infection before having their new teeth placed.
 It’s one of the best ways to ensure the long-term success of the treatment.

 2. Stable Overall Health

-While dental implants surgery is very minor, it is still surgery, so a patient needs to be healthy enough to undergo it.
-Issues like uncontrolled diabetes or cardiovascular problems can put a patient’s health at serious risk during oral surgery, and these are complications Dr. Mohr definitely wants to avoid!
+While dental implant surgery is minor, it is still surgery, so a patient needs to be healthy enough.
+Issues like uncontrolled diabetes or cardiovascular problems can put a patient’s health at serious risk during oral surgery, and these are complications we want to avoid!

-If you have an overall health issue that could interfere with your implant placement, Dr. Mohr will recommend that you visit your general doctor to make sure it’s under control before you begin the process.
+If you have an overall health issue that could interfere with your implant placement, your dentist will recommend that you visit your general doctor to make sure it’s under control before you begin the process.

 3. Enough Healthy Jawbone

-If a patient’s jawbone isn’t thick enough to firmly hold implants as is, Dr. Mohr will suggest that they get a bone graft, in which the patient’s own bone (or donated bone) is used to strengthen the area of the jawbone that is going to house the implants.
-To complete this procedure, he’ll refer a patient to one of his “dream team” of oral surgeons that he has worked with for many years.
+If a patient’s jawbone isn’t thick enough to firmly hold implants, your dentist will suggest they get a bone graft.
+This involves combining existing and new bone material to strengthen the area of the jawbone that is going to house the implants.
+To complete this procedure, we’ll refer a patient to one of our “dream team” oral surgeons that we have worked with for many years.

-How to Determine if You Are a Good Candidate
+How to Determine If You Are a Good Dental Implant Candidate

-If it sounds like you meet all of these requirements, and you’re ready to get implants to replace your missing teeth, then Dr. Mohr invites you to schedule an in-person consultation.
-At this appointment, he’ll examine your mouth and have a chance to spot any issues that might cause complications down the road.
-Once he gives you the thumbs up, you can rest assured that your implant process will be smooth from beginning to end.
+If it sounds like you meet all of these requirements, and you’re ready to get implants to replace your missing teeth, then we invite you to schedule an in-person consultation.
+At this appointment, Dr. Mohr or Dr. Ariel will examine your mouth to spot any issues that might cause complications down the road.
+Once they give you the thumbs up, you can rest assured that your implant process will be smooth from beginning to end.

 Schedule an Appointment Today

-As we mentioned at the top of this page, implants are able to help practically anyone with missing teeth, and with Dr. Mohr, he can use them to rebuild your beautiful smile for a lifetime to come.
-To see if you’re a good candidate and ready to start the implant procedure, contact us today to schedule an appointment.
+As we mentioned at the top of this page, implants can help practically anyone with missing teeth, and with our team, we can use them to rebuild your beautiful smile for a lifetime.
+To see if you’re a good candidate and ready to start the dental implant procedure, contact us today to schedule an appointment.

 Candidates for Dental Implants FAQs